dtherrel/Alexa_for_Hofstra/README.md

 # Alexa_for_Hofstra
 This is my senior design project.
-We are working on building a device off of a raspberry pi that will display and tell information about hofstra when asked.
-We will be creating a app on the alexa that will be able to handle queries related to information about hofstra.

-The project is currently in prgress but as files become avaliable it will be displayed here.
+Me and my partner worked on creating this alexa skill.
+The main portion of this project was in python under lamada_function.py and requires to be run on amazon aws.
+The other main file that creates the voice inter face on alexa skill services is AlexaSkill.json.
+These two files run on the different services and provide information back and forth depending on what question was asked.
+You are welcome to view the code and how it was typed but will not be able to run the code unless on alexa serives and amazon aws.